GoogleCloudPlatform/professional-services/examples/alert-absence-dedup/README.md

 go build
 ```

-The instructions here as based on the article
+The instructions here are based on the article
 [Setting up authentication](https://cloud.google.com/monitoring/docs/reference/libraries#setting_up_authentication)
 for the Stackdriver client library.
 Note that if you run the test app on a
 Google Cloud Compute Engine instance, on Google Kubernetes Engine, on App